Website Manager

 Team Selection for Minors and Majors

-All Minors and Majors players must attend evaluations, which will take place on either February 22 or March 1, 2025, at McDaniels High School.
-Your player will be assigned one of two dates.
-These evaluations will be rain or shine, as we can access to the indoor facilities this year.
+All Minors and Majors players must attend evaluations, which will take place the weekend of February 21 - 22nd at McDaniels High School.
+These evaluations will be rain or shine, as we can access the indoor facilities.
 You must choose one of the dates.
 Your player does not need to attend both dates.

 Evaluations usually run for about 2 hours, covering everything from hitting and pitching to throwing and fielding to attitude and sportsmanship.
 The results are shared only with coaches and are used in order to create balanced teams.